abenba01/inTune/README.md

 A music filtering algorithm which incorporates user input with previously existing data.
 Algorithm will also incorporate the geolocation, weather and time data.

+#Comments by Ming
+* I like this
+* You fell into the trap that I didn't want you to fall into.
+You listed "Geolocation" and "Data/screen scraping".
+But for _what_?
+What will you be data scraping?
+I see that you mentioned in algorithms "We will be using geolocation, weather data and time of day for our service" --what you should have wrote for features: "Determine your modd by geolocation, weather data, and time of day for server".
+Now that would be fantastic!